top of page

 • As mum is also experiencing a time of stress (its very hard work after all to grow pups) you may wish to consider using Prodog Raw Revive

 Mum-to-be should be hungrier now, so you will need to begin increasing food slightly.
-The general rule is:
+The general rule is below but we will walk you through each phase too as she nears birthing:

 • Week 5 - increase of 5-10%